sam0rr/SD-EMMC-HEALTHCHECK/README.md

 # SD‑EMMC Healthcheck

-A professional eMMC lifetime and health analysis tool written in Bash.
+An SD-EMMC lifetime and health analysis tool written in Bash.
 This script detects eMMC devices on your system, reads hardware registers, computes wear metrics, and generates a detailed report with lifespan estimates and recommendations.

 ## Repository